The Monkey Parable (Or, Enough with the Best Practice Shaming!)

 Creativity = repetition + reinvention, over time.

 This work is trial and error.
 But we exist in an era where that's discouraged.
 People don't like seeing you try, and more rapidly than ever, they want to correct your errors.
-When your work requires you to show up publicly too, as yours and mine does, this can even make us feel too vulnerable, threatened, or exposed to persist.
-We feel tackled to the ground, beaten down.
+This gets even harder when your work requires you to show up publicly each week, as yours and mine does.
+We might feel too vulnerable, too threatened, or too exposed to persist.
+It’s easy to feel tackled to the ground, beaten down.

-I'm begging you to ignore the monkeys.
-Get back up, and get back on the ladder.
+I'm begging you to get back up, and get back on the ladder.

 Keep climbing.